 Skip to Main Content

-Photography by Alba Vitta
+Alba Vitta

-2 Min Read Apr.
+5 Min Read Apr.
 30, 25 By Heather Hurlock

 “The possibility of being able to willfully control these brain waves through meditation is pretty amazing,” said Dr. Ignacio Saez, the study’s senior author.
-While the study was small, it adds powerful evidence to what many long-time practitioners know firsthand: Meditation changes your brain.
+While the study was small, this is groundbreaking because it shows, on a cellular level, that even a single meditation session can soothe emotional reactivity and enhance memory-supportive brain networks.

-A Short Loving-Kindness Meditation to Try
+Try This Short Loving-Kindness Meditation

-1. Sit Comfortably.
+1. Sit Comfortably

-2. Imagine a Circle of Love.
+2. Imagine a Circle of Love

 Picture yourself at the center of a circle made up of the most loving beings you can imagine.
 They could be friends, family, mentors, historical figures, or even mythical beings, anyone who inspires love and care.